 - Many prepositions tell you where something is or when something happened.

-- Most prepositions have several definitions, so the meaning changes quite a bit in different contexts.
+- Most prepositions have several definitions, so their meaning depends quite a bit on context.

 - Ending a sentence with a preposition is not a grammatical error.